Skip to main content

 Rationale

 Inhaled nitric oxide can be considered as a rescue therapy for children with severe PARDS and COVID-19.
-In a small, randomized trial, the use of inhaled nitric oxide resulted in reduced use of extracorporeal membrane oxygenation (ECMO).28 However, inhaled nitric oxide has a heterogeneous treatment effect, and many patients do not show improved gas exchange.
+In a small, randomized trial, the use of inhaled nitric oxide resulted in reduced use of extracorporeal membrane oxygenation (ECMO).30 However, inhaled nitric oxide has a heterogeneous treatment effect, and many patients do not show improved gas exchange.
 Although adverse effects are rare, use of inhaled nitric oxide can have a substantial effect on health care costs.
 Therefore, inhaled nitric oxide should not be considered routine therapy for children with PARDS or COVID-19 who are receiving mechanical ventilation.

-Fluid Management for Children With PARDS
+Fluid Management in Children With PARDS

 Recommendation